andurooo/boulder-restaurant-recommender/README.md

 | Abbys coffee   |  0 | 0 | ... | 0 | 0 | 0 | -->

 ### Exploratory Data Analysis (EDA)
+To understand the Foursquare data, I analyzed the categories and attributes represented in the Boulder restaurants.
+I looked at how common or uncommon categories were and explored relationships between numerical variables.
+Below are a few images providing an idea of the dataset.

+The following were the most common categories in Boulder.
+I used soft clustering, which allows a restaurant to be labeled as more than one category, opening the posibility to be grouped under multiple clusters or latent topics (which I discuss more in the modeling section below).
+Salads and sandwiches were the most frequent.
+And ethnic-specific cuisines, such as Ethiopian, were the least frequent (which I did not include as an image).
 <p align="center">
 <img src='img/categories_count.png' | width=800>
 </p>